syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Layers.md

 {% highlight vb.net tabtitle="VB.NET" %}

-Private Sub SurroundingSub()
-‘Load the existing PDF document.
+'Load the existing PDF document.
 Dim loadedDocument As PdfLoadedDocument = New PdfLoadedDocument("Output.pdf")

-‘Get the layer collection.
+'Get the layer collection.
 Dim layers As PdfDocumentLayerCollection = loadedDocument.Layers

 If layers?.Count > 0 Then
     If layers(0).Layers.Count > 0 Then
-‘Remove the first child layer with graphical content. layers(0).Layers.RemoveAt(0,True)
+        'Remove the first child layer with graphical content. layers(0).Layers.RemoveAt(0, True)
     End If
 End If

-‘Save the PDF document.
+'Save the PDF document.
 loadedDocument.Save("Layer2.pdf")
-‘Close the instance of PdfLoadedDocument. loadedDocument.Close(True)
+'Close the instance of PdfLoadedDocument. loadedDocument.Close(True)

-End Sub

 {% endhighlight %}

 {% highlight c# tabtitle="ASP.NET Core" %}